T–V distinction in the world's languages: Scots

+North Germanic languages

 Danish

 In Danish, the informal second-person singular is du and the formal form of address uses the third-person plural De, capitalized to distinguish it from its other use.
 The second-person plural I and the third-person singular han ("he") or hun ("she") were sometimes used until the early 19th century in standard Danish and awhile longer in the countryside.
 The German-inspired form De entered Danish in the 18th century, too late to enter liturgical use.
 In church, as in rural or dialect-speaking areas, du has always been the universal form, especially in Jutland.

 As in other Scandinavian languages, even among the prestige dialects, the formal pronoun is waning in use—in the case of Danish, since Ungdomsoprøret ("The Youth Revolts") during and after the protests of 1968.
 As a general rule, the informal du is accepted everywhere today, except when addressing royalty or during military service.
 In other contexts, it has come to seem excessively formal and old-fashioned to most Danes.
 Even at job interviews and among parliamentarians, du has become standard.

 In written Danish, De remains current in legal, legislative, and formal business documents, as well as in some translations from other languages.
 This is sometimes audience-dependent, as in the Danish government's general use of du except in healthcare information directed towards the elderly, where De is still used.
 Other times, it is maintained as an affectation, as by the staff of some formal restaurants, the Weekendavisen newspaper, TV 2 announcers, and the avowedly conservative Maersk corporation.
 Attempts by other corporations to avoid sounding either stuffy or too informal by employing circumlocutions—using passive phrasing or using the pronoun man ("one")—have generally proved awkward and been ill-received, and (with the notable exception of the national railway DSB) most have opted for the more personable du form.